IFFranciscoME/iffranciscome.com/content/jobs/IteraCapital/index.md

 <br>

-- Design, optimization, and backtest of trading systems.
+- Design, Programm, Optimize, Backtest, Deploy and Monitor A.I-based Trading Systems.
-- Predictive models with Artificial Intelligence.
+- Academic Research and Industry Implementation in Financial Machine Learning.
-- Subsequential financial time series clustering.
+- R&D DeFi with AlgoRand and Ethereum blockchains.